Frequently Asked Questions

 Where are your knives made?

-We use premium materials from different locations (for example, Knives use raw steel similar spec to VG 10 from Japan, our stands use Acacia wood from Australia, and our handles are made of Pakka Wood from Spain; originally developed in Ancient Egypt circa 14th century BCE).
+We use premium materials from different locations (for example, Knives use raw steel similar spec to VG 10 from Japan, our stands use Acacia wood from Australia, and our handles are made of Rosewood from Mexico.
 Our knives are painstakingly assembled by expert blade smiths in a state-of-the-art facility within YangJiang, China (a city renowned for knife crafting for nearly 1500 years).
 The blades are heat treated, cold-rolled and annealed to reveal the layered pattern.

 Expert knife makers trained in traditional knife craft painstakingly hand-polish and hand-finishing the blades and handles under strict guidelines using the 3-step Honbazuke method.
 The Honbazuke method originates from traditional Japanese knife production where the blade is sharpened and polished by hand in three careful stages: